-We apply our framework to eight of the most capable LLMs across 228 code scenarios spanning over 8 most critical vulnerabilities in C and Python, and show that: (a) LLM performance varies widely depending on the model and the prompting technique used, however all models analyzed have a high false positives rate (FPR), and flag code where vulnerabilities have been patched as still vulnerable. (b) the output of LLMs is non-deterministic, with all models changing their answers over multiple runs for one or more of our tests. (c) even when they correctly identify a vulnerability, the reasoning that LLMs provide for this decision is often incorrect, questioning their trustworthiness. (d) LLM chain-of-thought reasoning \cite{cot} is not robust, and can be `confused' by even simple code augmentations such as whitespace modification, changing function names, or using different but related library functions. (e) LLMs fail at detecting vulnerabilities in real-world scenarios that they have not seen during their training.
+We apply our framework to eight of the most capable LLMs across 228 code scenarios spanning over 8 most critical vulnerabilities in C and Python, and show that: (a) LLM performance varies widely depending on the model and the prompting technique used, however all models analyzed have a high false positive rate (FPR), and flag code where vulnerabilities have been patched as still vulnerable. (b) the output of LLMs is non-deterministic, with all models changing their answers over multiple runs for one or more of our tests. (c) even when they correctly identify a vulnerability, the reasoning that LLMs provide for this decision is often incorrect, questioning their trustworthiness. (d) LLM chain-of-thought reasoning \cite{cot} is not robust, and can be `confused' by even simple code augmentations such as whitespace modification, changing function names, or using different but related library functions.
+Also, (e) LLMs fail at detecting vulnerabilities in real-world projects.
 Our study provides significant evidence that LLMs are not yet ready to be used for automated vulnerability detection, and the successful usage of our framework as a benchmark suite by future models would demonstrate meaningful progress in this space.

 This paper makes the following contributions: